 Authors: Please upload a version of Figure 4 with the open and shaded symbols (i.e., single extrudates and averages) included in the legend.
 See the Provided Media section for more information about uploading files for video inclusion.

 Authors: Does the above description accurately reflect your results?
 See the instructions below to make changes.
+Yes

 Authors: The results section is limited to 200 words.
 All results described in detail must be illustrated.
 Please limit the narration to 3 lines per figure panel, table, or movie.
 Please remove ‘Figure 1’ and ‘a)’ labels from images, and include scale bars and legends.